I Will Grow Out of Love

 He let me walk past him, but his next words halted me.
 "Would you like to grab an ice cream?"

 I felt a smile twitch at my lips, but I fought it down.
 "If you insist, Mr. Wood."
-My chest hurt as he walked me to Florean's.
-Merlin, I felt like I was coming down with something every time he spoke to me or flashed me that grin –or I even heard his voice!
+My chest hurt as he walked me to Florean's, though I did not take his arm.
+Merlin, I felt as though I were coming down with something every time he spoke to me or flashed me that grin—or I even heard his voice!

 Inside Florean's, we sat at the counter.
 The waitress came over and took our orders.
 I ordered a small dish of the Treacle-Tart Tastee.
 As much as I wanted a double-scoop of that with the Pear-Pasty Pick in the pumpkin-crust waffle cone, I knew only pigs ate that much.

 …Wood ordered a triple-scoop waffle cone of Pear-Pasty Pick.
 Oh, goddamn him.
-He did not seem the least bit embarrassed to be gulping all of it down.
+He did not seem the least bit embarrassed to be gulping all of it down, either.
 He glanced at me.
 "Oh, you aren't hungry?
 Your ice cream's starting to melt."